austenhughes/homework-week2/README.md

 portfolio project

-Hi my name is Austen Hughes and this is my portfolio project. the site is orginised into the folowing three pages:
+Hi my name is Austen Hughes and this is my portfolio project. the site is organized into the following three pages:

-- first is an about me page. here you will find info about me and a link to my linkedin acount.
+- first is an about me page. here you will find info about me and a link to my linkedin account.
-- the second is the portfolio itself. the portfolio will conatin links to projects I hvae compleeted.
+- the second is the portfolio itself. the portfolio will contain links to projects I have completed.
 I will build on this as I have things to add.
-- the last is a contact page. this page is set up wiht three submtion boxes the frist two asking for your name and email repsectivly the last is a larger space to leave a coment or ask a qeustion.
+- the last is a contact page. this page is set up with three submission boxes the first two asking for your name and email respectively the last is a larger space to leave a comment or ask a question.

-to navigate this page you will use the naveigation bar at the top. on large viewport you will find the three pages/links listed by name. when the view port is at med or smaller this bar will become a dropdown menu containg the options formerly found on nav bar.
+to navigate this page you will use the navigation bar at the top. on large viewport you will find the three pages/links listed by name. when the view port is at med or smaller this bar will become a dropdown menu containing the options formerly found on nav bar.

-all images in this project can be found in a folder named pictures wich inside another folder names assets.
+all images in this project can be found in a folder named pictures.
+This folder can be found inside the asset folder.

 you should not have to add anything to your computer to use this site.